 Rural Places are characterized by a balance between the natural environment and human uses with low density residential, farms, forests, outdoor recreation and other open space activities.
-In a sense, Rural Places remains the heart of Cherokee County with its farmland and agricultural industries.
+In a sense, Rural Places remains the heart of Cherokee County with its expanses of undisturbed forest, farmland and agricultural industries and a sizable portion of the City falls in this category.
 Land in Rural Places is typically cultivated as pasture, farmland, or woodlands under forestry management, or sparsely settled homes on individual tracts.